What Is SEM?

 - How much you’re willing to spend per click for each keyword

-The right price will depend on your industry—for example, the average CPC for insurance and legal is higher than less competitive niches like home and garden.
+For example, the average CPC for insurance and legal is higher than less competitive niches like home and garden.

 Learn more about some of the expensive industries here.